cozodb/cozo-docs/source/algorithms.rst

 Currently all prebuilt binaries are compiled with this flag on.

 Some algorithms make use of multiple threads to greatly improve running time if the ``rayon`` feature flag is on.
 All prebuilt binaries except WASM have this flag on.
+As a result, and also because of other platform restrictions, algorithms on WASM in general run much slower than on other platforms.

 .. module:: Algo
     :noindex: